Funeral Tributes

 - Journal: Instead of the customary guestbook used at funerals and memorial services, a tribute journal allows visitors to write a short memory or thoughts about the person who died

 Today's funerals are more about remembering the happy memories with a person who died than about being sad and saying goodbye.
-Tributes comfort surviving friends and family members and support them during their grieving process.
+A Memorial Tribute can comfort surviving friends and family members and support them during their grieving process.
 Choose a tribute that you are comfortable giving and one that will speak to the deceased person's memory.